 If there’s a no deal conclusion, there will be immediate changes to the way we trade with our EU partners and goods that move between the UK and the EU will require customs clearance.

-The extended deadline means we collectively have more time to be able to finalise the arrangements and we remain on hand and available to help and support your business through the preparation period.
+The extended deadline means we all have more time to be able to finalise arrangements and we remain on hand and available to help and support your business through the preparation period.
+We’d encourage all our customers to ensure your operations is ready too.
+Here are some useful links to ensure you’re ready.
+Please do contact any member of the Europa team.

 - Completed a million-pound remodel of our Dartford 1hub to double the operating capacity of the site,